ostapneko/gratte-papier/README.md

 You add document via the command line interface.
 The best documentation I can give is the one you get by running `gratte-papier add --help`.

+## Reindexing

+If you import files from somewhere else (or decrypted them, see below), you need to refresh Elasticsearch.
+Run `gratte-papier reindex`

 ## Searching for document

 ### Server